slac-epics/ycpswasyn/README.configureDriver.md

   - See **README.autoPVGeneration** for more detailed information about this modes.
 - The auto generation of PVs is disabled setting *AUTO_GEN* to *0*.
 - To manually creates PVs for register you just need to set *DICT_FILE* to a dictionary file.
 Otherwise you can set it to an empty string.
+- *NAMED_ROOT* is optional, and it can be left empty.
+It is only necessary to support multiple ATCA blades on a single IOC.

 ## Optional configuration parameters